 - No Strings Attached Cancellations.
 If a customer has to cancel their recurring payment, or their one-time order, make sure they have a clear idea of how to do that on your site.
 If you tack on terms like early cancellation fees, this will only cause the customer to circumvent your process and go directly to their credit card provider and chargeback the purchase.

 - Offer Return Options.
 No one wants to lose a sale outright, and your customers may be willing to give your other offerings a chance instead of demanding their money back.
 You could offer to accept a return for store credit or for exchange for a similarly valued product.
-The idea is to keep that sale on your books and avoid a credit card chargeback, in whatever way possible, and to impart satisfaction and trust on to your customers.
+The idea is to keep that sale on your books and avoid credit card chargebacks, in whatever way possible, and to impart satisfaction and trust on to your customers.

 - Use Plain and Simple Language.
-Your customers are less likely to file for a chargeback if they can clearly understand your return/refund policy.
+Your customers are less likely to file credit card chargebacks if they can clearly understand your return/refund policy.
 If you accept returns, make sure you indicate a time period when they will be accepted.
 If they will only receive a store credit for their return, make sure that is clear in the policy.
 Also, outline any additional potential charges incurred by the customer.
 If they need to send it back, who will cover shipping fees?
 Will there be a restocking charge to accept the product back in inventory?
 Use the KISS principle: Keep It Simple, Sweetie!

 - Define “All Sales Final” Situations.
 If you are unable to accept goods back due to seasonality or other extraneous circumstances, you need to indicate that on your product page.
 If the customer knows that the sale is final, they will consider the purchase more and be less likely to want to return the product.